 Method 1: Make a Halftone Effect in Black and White

-Discover how to create a halftone effect in Photoshop and how to modify the halftone effect’s color.
+Discover how to create a black and white halftone effect in Photoshop and how to modify the halftone effect’s color.

 Step 1:Open your desired image in Photoshop before we begin creating the halftone effects.
 Right-click the image layer and choose Convert to Smart Object to turn the image into a Smart Object.